AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-27/acsd-48694-invalid-state-change-requested-error-prevents-customer-from-placing-order.md

 <u>Actual results</u>:

-*Invalid state change requested* error is displayed, but the order is placed.
+The error *Invalid state change requested* is displayed, but the order is placed.

 ## Apply the patch